 Certified:<br /> Adult Nurse Practitioner

-Dr. Ly is an Assistant Clinical Professor in the Department of Biomedical Sciences at the University of New England College of Osteopathic Medicine (UNE COM).
-Dr. Ly earned her Bachelor of Arts in Psychology with a Minor in Education from Temple University, Doctor of Pharmacy from Temple University School of Pharmacy, and Doctor of Education in Educational Leadership from University of New England.
-She is licensed to practice as a clinical pharmacist in the State of Maine and Commonwealth of...
+Dr. Ly is an Assistant Clinical Professor in the Department of Biomedical Sciences at the University of New England College of Osteopathic Medicine (UNE COM) and the Co-Director of the Osteopathic Medical Knowledge (OMK) Course in Year 1.
+She teaches pharmacology and therapeutics in Years 1 and 2 of the undergraduate medical education curriculum.
+Dr. Ly earned her Bachelor of Arts in Psychology with a Minor in Education from Temple University, Doctor of Pharmacy from Temple University School of Pharmacy,...
 Read More

 Assistant Clinical Professor